damiencrone/quallm/README.md

 # 3 inanimate objects   r2     bottle
 ```

-### Debugging
+### Debugging and storing session information

-For the purposes of debugging, the `Predictor` class stores a log of prediction events, along with other metadata, in a `logs` attribute.
+For the purposes of debugging and storing session information, the `Predictor` class stores a log of prediction events, along with other metadata, in a `logs` attribute.
 The log can also be viewed as a pandas DataFrame for further analysis.
 You can access the logs as follows:

 ```python
 from pydantic import BaseModel, Field